dekoza/mtgpl/docs/_sources/SOI.rst.txt

 :mtgtip:`Traverse the Ulvenwald<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/b/bbc69a17-db08-4b4a-bc37-98a12ea108dc.jpg?1576385271|https://scryfall.com/card/soi/234/traverse-the-ulvenwald?utm_source=api>`
-   Search your library for a basic land card, reveal it, put it into your hand, then shuffle your library.
+   Search your library for a basic land card, reveal it, put it into your hand, then shuffle.

-   Delirium — If there are four or more card types among cards in your graveyard, instead search your library for a creature or land card, reveal it, put it into your hand, then shuffle your library.
+   Delirium — If there are four or more card types among cards in your graveyard, instead search your library for a creature or land card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Ulvenwald Hydra<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/a/8a5d48df-7d21-462c-b721-b769a785bb00.jpg?1576385278|https://scryfall.com/card/soi/235/ulvenwald-hydra?utm_source=api>`